 ARMM still gets asked: what is raw milk?

 The longer we advocate for regulated raw milk, the more it becomes apparent that there is a gap in understanding about the different ways in which milk is processed and what goes into producing the final product.
 We still get comments on the ARMM Facebook page that suggests that some consumers don't know the difference between pasteurisation and homogenisation.
 Or some don't understand why raw milk has a cream top or why it has a yellow colour.
-Other people still don't understand the need for a regulated raw milk industry like that of England and New Zealand.
+Other people still don't understand the need for a regulated raw milk industry as in England, Wales, Northern Ireland and New Zealand.
 All of this highlights the need for more education so people can become discerning and realise the value of raw milk produced from healthy, grass-fed animals.
 This blogpost is an attempt at arming people with knowledge, while keeping it practical, without going into too much detail.

 1 in 6 Australians are saying goodbye to milk